 Back to all Project Ideas / Create or Tend a School Garden

-When it comes to a school garden, kids can see and learn about where their fruits and veggies come from, and there’s a good chance they are going to eat more of them.
-Whether they are container gardens, raised beds, fruit trees or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
-You can use planting a garden with students as an opportunity to teach lessons about nutrient cycles and the environment, as well as teamwork, responsibility and nutritional values.
+When it comes to a school garden, students can see and learn about where their fruits and veggies come from, and there’s a good chance they will eat more of them.
+Whether they are container gardens, raised beds, fruit trees, or herb gardens, school gardens serve as hands-on classrooms for students of all ages.
+You can use planting a garden with students as an opportunity to teach lessons about nutrient cycles and the environment, as well as teamwork, responsibility, and nutritional values.
 Get your hands dirty by building an outdoor space at a school in your community.

-- If a school garden is in the plans, find out what makes sense to grow at or around your school by visiting local nurseries.
+- Find out what makes sense to grow at or around your school by visiting local nurseries.

 - Look for community support for your outdoor space, both for materials and for the manpower to make it happen.

-- Visit the National Farm to School Network web site for ideas, including their guide to starting and maintaining a school garden.
-October is National Farm to School Month in the U.S.
+- Visit the National Farm to School Network website for ideas, including their guide to starting and maintaining a school garden.
+October is National Farm to School Month in the U.S.!

-- Get help in establishing a schoolyard habitat from the National Wildlife Federation, which provides a seal of approval for wildlife habitats.
+- Get help establishing a schoolyard habitat from the National Wildlife Federation, which provides a seal of approval for wildlife habitats.

 - Use the Living Schoolyard Activity Guide from EcoSchools to use your school’s garden as a fun, outdoor area for physical activity.